-We're extremely excited to announce you can now develop and publish Azure Functions built on top of the .NET Core 3 runtime.
-We announced a few weeks back our roadmap and timeline for functions built on this new version, and now is your chance to try it out during our official preview.
+We're extremely excited to announce you can now develop and publish Azure Functions built on top of the .NET Core 3.1 runtime.

-Azure Functions 3.0 is now in preview and is a highly backwards compatible release.
-There are a few known issues in the preview (called out in this blog), but the immediate benefit is you can write projects targeting
+Azure Functions 3.0 is now go-live and ready for production.
+It is a highly backwards compatible release.
+One of the immediate benefits of this release is you can write Azure Functions targeting

-netcoreapp3.0.
+netcoreapp3.1.
 You should also be able to move existing ~2 apps to ~3 without issue.
 A list of considerations on changes between 2.x and 3.x can be found in our docs.

-brew tap azure/functions brew install azure-functions-core-tools-v3-preview # If you already have func installed brew link --overwrite azure-functions-core-tools-v3-preview
+brew tap azure/functions brew install azure-functions-core-tools@3 # If you already have func installed brew link --overwrite azure-functions-core-tools@3

 You have a few options here.
 You could create a new project using our Visual Studio, Visual Studio Code, or CLI tools.
-For other tools, once you install the preview core tools you should be set.
-If attempting to target .NET Core 3 just be sure to update your .csproj file template with
+For other tools, once you install the 3.x core tools you should be set.
+If attempting to target .NET Core 3.1 just be sure to update your .csproj file template with

 - Open Visual Studio and select to create a new Azure Functions project